How to Become a Tax Resident in Thailand as a Remote Worker

 You’ve done it.
 You earn your income entirely remotely, allowing you to work from home—or anywhere you like.
 You’re on the path to greatness.

 Next, it’s time to think about your long-term goals.
-The truth is, many so-called “remote workers” and “digital nomads” fail to realize the greatest long-term benefit of the expat lifestyle—you have the mobility and freedom to relocate abroad, immerse yourself in a foreign culture, and live life on your own terms in the country of your choosing.
+The truth is, many so-called “remote workers” fail to take full advantage of the greatest long-term benefit of being more location independent—you have the mobility and freedom to relocate abroad, immerse yourself in a foreign culture, and live life on your own terms in the country of your choosing.

 You can even become a legal, tax-paying resident abroad, receive government benefits, and apply for permanent residency and citizenship.

-And there are options available in 2022 allowing you to do it all legally.
+And there are options available in 2022 allowing you to make your first move – and do it all legally.

 In this article, we offer 5 tips for obtaining long-term tax residency in Thailand as a remote worker or digital business owner.